National Centres of Competence in Research (NCCRs)

 Call for proposals

 The Swiss National Science Foundation launched a call for the 5th series of National Centres of Competence in Research (NCCRs) in October 2017.
-By end of August 2019, the SNSF concluded the scientific selection procedure.
+The six NCCRs of this series started their research work in summer 2020.

 Submission of proposals